 Every Kia Sorento carries a seven-year, unlimited kilometre warranty, which is transferable to subsequent owners.

 All front-drive Sorentos use a petrol engine, and every all-wheel drive Sorento is powered by a diesel.

-Even with AWD, it is the 2.2-litre four-cylinder turbo-diesel that uses least fuel, consuming 7.8L/100km on the official test (city and country combined).
+Even with AWD, it is the 2.2-litre four-cylinder turbo-diesel that uses least fuel, consuming 7.2L/100km on the official test (city and country combined).